-1. Understand the data architecture of each LMS that you want to integrate with.
+1. Understand the data architecture of each LMS.

 Each LMS structures its data differently.
-You might find that the way you're handling data from one LMS doesn't make sense if you apply the same integration strategy to another LMS.
+Developers might find the way to handle data from one LMS doesn't make sense when the same integration is applied to another LMS.

-There are several ways to find yourself in a serious bind if you aren't aware of the common issues of LMS integration before you begin development.
+There are several ways developers find themselves in a serious bind when not taking into consideration common LMS integration issues before development.

-For example, Schoology does not require teachers or students to verify their email address.
-The Schoology administrator can go into the User Management portal of Schoology and create dummy or fake addresses for any user.
-This isn't a problem for Schoology, itself, as users typically have to identify which school they are coming from when they sign in.
-However, this is a problem for apps that solely rely on email addresses from Schoology to identify users.
+Let’s look into Schoology.
+This LMS does not require teachers or students to verify their email addresses.
+This isn't a problem for Schoology, though.
+Users identify which school they are coming from when they sign in.
+But, for apps that rely on email addresses from Schoology to identify users, this is a problem.

-What happens when a malicious user creates an account in their own Schoology environment that has the same email address as a teacher on your platform?
-Well if your platform only identifies users by email address, the malicious user can log into app through Schoology and get access to the teacher's profile in your app (which is bad).
-There are certainly ways to avoid this issue - but if you don't prepare for this ahead of time, you could find yourself struggling to reorganize your own user architecture.
+What happens when a malicious user creates an account in a Schoology environment that has the same email address as a teacher on the edtech app?
+If the app only identifies users by email address, then a malicious user can log into the app through Schoology.

 3. Be aware of edge cases.